 Looking for a fun, simple camp craft to do with the kids on your next camping trip?
 Or maybe you need an activity for a Girl Scout or Boy Scout troop?

-Teach them some basic whittling skills with soap carving!
+Teach basic knife skills with soap carving!

 Materials needed for soap carving: